moffzilla/ansible-docker/README.md

 # Ansible-docker

-This is a simple playbook for Provisioning an AWS instance and Installing Docker and Compose on top
+This is a simple playbook for Provisioning an AWS instance and Installing Docker-CE and compatible Docker Compose as described in Docker Documentation, inlcuding recommended packages.

 Requirements / Tested :